USASA Region 1 Indoor Soccer Championship

-Spirit of the Game: Perpetual Motion 5 vs. 5 Indoor Soccer Leagues rely upon a spirit of sportsmanship that places the responsibility for fair play on the player.
+Spirit of the Game: Perpetual Motion 5 vs. 5 Indoor Soccer Leagues rely upon a spirit of sportsmanship.
 Highly competitive play is encouraged, but never at the expense of mutual respect among competitors, adherence to the agreed upon rules, or the basic joy of play.
 Protection of these vital elements serves to eliminate unsportsmanlike conduct from the soccer field.
 Actions such as taunting opposing players, dangerous aggression, belligerent intimidation, intentional infractions or other "win-at-all costs" behavior, are contrary to the spirit of the game and must be avoided by all players.

 1. Equipment/Score Sheets:

 - Each team should bring both light and dark-coloured shirts to each and every game, as well as a water bottle.